 Frustrated with employment that lacked set work hours and Social Security benefits, Josephine, in 1951, went to Taylor Maid, a temporary agency that supplied maids and cooks to apartments throughout the city.

 By 1952, she was married to Len Jones but the couple separated in 1953.
 Before the separation, the couple had a baby named Wendy.
 The agency asked Jones to fill a two-week vacancy in the employees’ cafeteria at Standard Brands, which produced Chase & Sanborn Coffee and Royal Gelatin, among other brands.
-When she refused Taylor Maid’s request because she couldn’t leave her daughter, the owner hired a babysitter for Jones.
+When she initially refused Taylor Maid’s request because she couldn’t leave her daughter, the company hired a babysitter for Jones.

 The two-week assignment lasted 31 years.
 Jones’s first suggestions transformed the cafeteria into a place that made light lunches in-house instead of ordering from a vendor.
 She earned a dietitian’s certificate in 1966 from the now-defunct New York Institute of Dietetics.
 In 1967, Jones became the first black food services manager at Standard Brands, serving nearly 300 people daily.

 In 1974 Jones took a New York University (NYU) course: “How to Buy a Brownstone,” the next year she handed her notes to her daughter, Wendy, by then a recent Yale graduate, to “find us a house!”
 In 1976, Jones bought a Harlem brownstone built in 1887.